 Estimates range from late 2022 to well into 2023 before any semblance of normalcy will return.
 With demand still sky-high in key categories like electronics, auto parts and accessories, gaming, and even raw materials, there could be a long, bumpy road ahead.
 Instead of planning for when things are better, businesses should plan a strategy to make the most of the current reality.

 Supply chain issues have impacted pretty much every industry around the globe – but some have been hit harder than others.
 It’s top-of-mind for just 20.7% of brands in the apparel & accessories industry, but for the home goods industry, it’s the second most important trend this year.
 This isn’t likely to abate any time soon, so proactively planning your advertising and marketing around your inventory management will be crucial – especially if you have peak seasonality.

 Tying It All Together

 With the digital marketing landscape shifting and transforming for myriad reasons, many unexpected trends have been popping up.
-The rise of D2C ecommerce and recent supply chain issues are just two examples.
+The rise of direct to consumer and supply chain issues are just two examples.
 Being prepared for the unexpected by being agile and open to pivoting could make or break your brand in the coming years.

 Remaining calm in the face of uncertainty is easier when you have a team of experts by your side.
 At ROI Revolution, our proven digital marketing experts act as an extension of your team to help you exceed your goals and drive revenue.
 Reach out to connect with an expert today to see how we can help your brand grow profitably even in an unpredictable market.